Adjustable eraser pencils, past and present

 With the introduction of the Palomino Blackwing pencils for modern pencil enthusiasts, the popularity of all adjustable eraser pencils—old and new—has gone through the roof.
 People can’t seem to get enough of the vintage Blackwing 602, paying upwards of $95 per pencil on eBay (see my post about the climbing value of the original Blackwing 602).
 More recently, prices for adjustable eraser Microtomics have been off the charts.
 Anything in the B range or darker has become almost impossible to find, easily topping $20 per pencil.
 If you’re thinking about starting a pencil collection, get ‘em while you can because I don’t see an end to this madness anytime soon.

 That’s not all, folks!

-As of April 2021, I now have 69 pencils with adjustable erasers in my online collection.
-Of those, sixteen models are currently available for purchase.
+I now have more than 100 pencils with adjustable erasers in my online collection.
+Of those, about half are available for purchase.